Monday, 16 October 2023

 In general, flash occurs when molten plastic flows out of the mould during injection and solidifies, causing a visible effect (Figure 1).

-Figure 1: visible flash on an injection moulded part.
+Figure 1: Visible flash formation on an injection moulded part.

 Why flash can be an issue with PPS?